DevExpress/devextreme-documentation/api-reference/10 UI Components/dxOverlay/1 Configuration/copyRootClassesToWrapper.md

 ---
 ---
 ##### shortDescription
-Copies user-defined classes from the root element to the wrapper element.
+Copies your custom CSS classes from the root element to the wrapper element.

 ---
-This property allows you to configure a single {widgetName}'s wrapper element to customize shade, resize, or drag zone.
+This property allows you to use CSS for wrapper element configuration.
+You can customize shade, resize, or drag zone.

 The following markup illustrates relations between wrapper and root elements when you set **copyRootClassesToWrapper** to **true**: